Trixiacute/IVE-NETWORK/README.md

 ## Features

-- **Pinterest-Style Gallery Layout**: Images displayed in a masonry-style grid with 600x900 pixel aspect ratio (3:2)
+- **Adaptive Gallery Layout**: Images displayed in a masonry-style grid maintaining the original aspect ratio of each photo
 - **Drag & Drop Upload**: Easy photo uploading with drag and drop functionality
 - **Admin Panel**: Secure admin login with photo management capabilities
 - **Responsive Design**: Works seamlessly on desktop and mobile devices